lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 # Session 2
 ## 26/09

+We started to research which components we were going to use.
+We defined the characteristics that the microprocessor of our pedal should have and we chose a microprocessor from the STM32 F4 range.
+To be able to store the audio content we wanted as well as possible, we chose to use RAM connected to the microprocessor.

 ### Definition of codec (wiki) :

 A codec is a hardware or software device used to encode or decode a digital data stream for transmission or storage.
 Some codecs also incorporate a data compression or encryption function.